-See Metro Programs, Admission Procedures for the Adult Degree Program.
+See Adult Degree Program, Admission Procedures.

 Transient Student Applicant

 Transient students are students who are regularly enrolled in other colleges and universities yet desire to take courses at Samford.
 A transient student must submit a transient application and have all coursework authorized by the student's primary institution.
 The application form is available in the Office of Admission.